oslabs-beta/TrunQ/NPM-Server/README.md

 ### Setup

-Download TrunQ-server from npm in your terminal with `npm i trunq-server`.
+Download TrunQ-Server from NPM in your terminal with `npm i trunq-server`.

 If not on your server, install Redis
 - Mac-Homebrew: